lewagon/dotfiles/04-Front-End/08-Project-Pitch/README.md

 - Your turn to list the user stories of your MVP on a sheet of paper.
 - Start drawing the mockup of your different views.
+- For the mockup, don't hesitate to use the resources we gave us in frontend lectures to find inspiration.
+Most of you are not born designers and even great designers have started by copying what works ;)